LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 * No data was available for drop-in or home visit services although they are offered.
 This provision is both common and expensive so important to consider
 * No cost data was available for processing physical mail.
 For many users they were required to print out PDF forms to fill in and send back to scan

-Observations
+Observations on the business case were;

-\- makes up a significant chunk of calls.
+* Revenues and Benefits make up a significant chunk of calls.
 Could take at face value and say its ripe for a chatbot.

-\- Potential for savings; on call volumes £300k.
+* - Potential for savings; on call volumes £300k.
 Less than 5% can be resolved by a call centre

-\- Spoke to 2 call centre staff - not in business of resolving any cases, just triaging to contact in correct team
+* - Spoke to 2 call centre staff - not in business of resolving any cases, just triaging to contact in correct team

-\- Lowers chatbot gain to £14.1k
+* - Lowers chatbot gain to £14.1k

 Speculation/debate/specialist knowledge = not a good case